YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 One more point matters before travel.
 The person advertised online may not be the person who performs the key surgical steps.
 Surgeon involvement in the hair transplant should be clear, including who designs the hairline, who supervises anesthesia, who creates incisions, and who reviews the result during the procedure.

-Front desk translation is not medical interpretation
+Front desk translation is not enough for medical decisions

 The person who speaks your language during booking may not be the person beside you on surgery day.
 A useful interpreter for logistics may not know the vocabulary of donor limits, recipient area incisions, miniaturization, medication risks, or graft number changes.
 They may translate politely but not precisely, or summarize a decision that should have been explained fully.
 Polite agreement is not enough when you are agreeing to a permanent hairline decision.